 For a grown-up treat, you can try adding liquor or wine to your buttercream.
 As with concentrated flavorings, a little goes a long way, so be sure to taste test as you go.

 While you can certainly have fun playing mixologist in the kitchen, we’ve found that gin, whiskey, bourbon and liqueurs (like Irish cream or coffee) work best for flavoring buttercream.
-Rich red wines and fruity sangrias also make delicious add-ins for homemade icing.
+Rich red wines and fruity sangrias also make delicious add-ins for homemade frosting.

 Buttercream Recipes Using Wine and Liquor: